Advanced Vocab Words - Set 8 Flashcards

 153

-# Which vocabulary word means the following? n. hesitation or unease at committing (or having committed) an act ## Footnote *Hint: starts with "c"*
+# Name the vocab term: n. hesitation or unease at committing (or having committed) an act ## Footnote *Hint: starts with "c"*

 compunction ## Footnote synonyms: regret, sorrow, qualm, guilt, remorse She felt a pang of _compunction_ after lying to her friend.